WSU-kduncan/cs2900-Natrix1998/Project1/README.md

 ### Setting up Linux Mint on a Windows 10 Host.
 1. Download the Linux Mint Cinnamon Edition ISO from https://linuxmint.com/download.php
   a.
 It is strongly recommended to move this ISO out of the downloads folder and into a more permanent folder.
 VirtualBox will point to it later, so it is best to avoid moving it around.
-2. In VirtualBox, click new to begin creating a new machine.
+2. In VirtualBox, click "new" to begin creating a new machine.
   a.
-The machine type should be set to Linux, and the version should be set to Ubuntu (64-bit) as this is the closest option to Mint.
+The "machine type" should be set to Linux, and the "version" should be set to Ubuntu (64-bit) as this is the closest option to Mint.
   b.
 Allocate at least 8192MB of memory.
   c.
 Create a “virtual hard disk” for the VM to store stuff on (click next).
   d.
 Use a VDI for the virtual hard disk (click next).
   e.
 Select “Dynamically allocated” for storage and allocate 350GB of space.
   i.
 I did it this way so I could use the VM for multiple different things without having to worry about running out of space.
 I have a 2TB SSD where the VM is located.
-3. Now that the machine is created, tweak a few settings.
+3. Now that the machine is created, click on settings and tweak a few things.
   a.
 Go into “Display” settings and make sure 3D acceleration is turned OFF.
 There is currently a bug within the newest version of Mint that makes the screen white if 3D acceleration is enabled.
 More information can be found at https://forums.linuxmint.com/viewtopic.php?t=354405.
   b.
-Under system settings, click on processor and slide it to 4 CPUs.
+Under "system settings", click on "processor" and slide it to 4 CPUs.
 This is in terms of threads, so 2 cores will be allocated to the VM.
-4. Navigate to storage under settings.
+4. Navigate to "storage" under settings.
 Select the empty disk icon under the IDE controller.
 On the right-hand side under attributes, click the disk icon and then click “choose a disk file”.
 Navigate to where the ISO is located (I recommend moving it out of the downloads folder) and select it.
 5. Click start to start the Mint VM.
   a.
 Wait for the timer displayed by the OS to reach 0 (or hit enter over “Start Linux Mint”).
   b.
 Double click the CD on the desktop of the guest that says “Install Linux Mint”.